Form A3C Secondary or subsequent grant of representation (De Bonis Non Grant)

 Non e-enabled customers

-if you are non e-enabled, contact the National Capital Acquisitions Tax (CAT) Unit to request a paper copy of Form A3C.
+If you are non e-enabled, contact the National Capital Acquisitions Tax (CAT) Unit to request a paper copy of Form A3C.
 Once completed you will be required to return this to the CAT Unit for processing.
 A Notice of Acknowledgement (Probate) will issue to the applicant, to be submitted to the Probate Office.

 A grant of probate may have been issued between the 1 April 1975 and 4 December 2001.
-If so, you should complete the older of version of the form A3C if you require secondary or subsequent (de bonis non) grant.
+If so, you should complete the older version of the form A3C if you require secondary or subsequent (de bonis non) grant.
 This form should be completed in duplicate and returned to the National Capital Acquisitions Tax (CAT) Unit.